Why Your Font Description Matters

 - Language support

-You can also include links in your description.
-We recommend including links to additional documentation or PDFs about your fonts on how to use certain features, as well as to other fonts within your foundry.
+You may also add links to documentation or PDFs that show how to use certain features, as well as links to other relevant fonts within your foundry.

-- Ensure there is proper spacing between words, punctuation, and sentences.
+- Ensure proper spacing between words, punctuation, and sentences

 - OpenType